jeffpar/marc/README.md

 ### Example 2

-To read a previously downloaded MRC file, display its contents as "text", and then save the updated tags as a new file:
+To read a previously downloaded MRC file, save the updated tags as a new file, and display its contents:

     marc input/391520.mrc output/391520.mrc text